dart-lang/dartdoc/README.md

   * **categories**:  More details for each category/topic.
 For topics you'd like to document, specify the markdown file with `markdown:` to use for the category page.
 Optionally, rename the category from the source code into a display name with 'name:'.
+If there is no matching category defined in dartdoc_options.yaml, those declared categories in the source code will be invisible.
   * **categoryOrder**:  Specify the order of topics for display in the sidebar and the package page.
   * **exclude**:  Specify a list of library names to avoid generating docs for,